The early days

 Since those early days, we have exposed unfair bank fees, dodgy medications, dangerous appliances and insurance rip-offs.
 And we've had some historic wins: in the 1970s, we played an important role in the drafting of the Trade Practices Act, Australia's first national consumer protection law; and almost 40 years later we campaigned for the introduction of the Australian Consumer Law, which guarantees the consumer rights we all enjoy today.

 Along the way, we've also had some fun – introducing the CHOICE Awards for outstanding products and services and our annual Shonky Awards for the worst offenders.
-Over the last two years, we have also helped to entertain and inform millions of Australians on ABC TV's The Checkout.
+Over the last three years, we've also helped to entertain and inform millions of Australians on ABC TV's The Checkout.

 Today, CHOICE is still as versatile, adaptable and relevant as it was over 50 years ago – fighting for consumers and uncovering the truth.

-We remain fiercely independent, proudly not-for-profit and non-partisan.
+We remain fiercely independent, proudly nonprofit and non-partisan.
 And with more than 160,000 members, we're Australia's largest and loudest consumer movement.